-Mitigation Implementation/Monitoring Standard Conditions of Approval/Mitigation Measures When Required Initial Approval Monitoring/ Inspection gravel.
+Mitigation Implementation/Monitorin Standard Conditions of Approval/Mitigation Measures When Required Initial Approval Monitoring/ Inspection of wood chips, mulch, or gravel. h) All roadways, driveways, and sidewalks to be paved shall be completed as soon as possible.
+Building pads shall be laid as soon as possible after grading unless seeding or soil binders are used.
 [Note that additional "enhanced controls" are not applicable to the project as the construction site is less than 4 acres and involves less than 10,000 cubic yards of soil transport.]
-SCA AIR-2: Criteria Air Pollutant Controls- Construction-Related (#21).
-During N/A Bureau of The project applicant shall implement all of the following applicable basic control measures for criteria air pollutants during construction of the project as applicable: construction bulluling a.
-Idling times on all diesel-fueled commercial vehicles over 10,000 lbs. shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to two minutes (as required by the California airborne toxics control measure Title 13, Section 2485, of the California Code of Regulations).
-Clear signage to this effect shall be provided for construction workers at all access points. b.
-Idling times on all diesel-fueled off-road vehicles over 25 horsepower shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to two minutes and fleet operators must develop a written policy as required by Title 23, Section 2449, of the California Code of Regulations ("California Air Resources Board Off-Road Diesel Regulations"). c.
-All construction equipment shall be maintained and properly tuned in accordance with the manufacturer's specifications.
+SCA AIR-2: Criteria Air Pollutant Controls- Construction and Operation Related (#23).
+During construction N/A Bureau of Building The project applicant shall implement all of the following applicable basic control measures for criteria air pollutants during construction of the project as applicable: a) Idling times on all diesel-fueled commercial vehicles over 10,000 lbs. shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to two minutes (as required by the California airborne toxics control measure Title 13, Section 2485, of the California Code of Regulations).
+Clear signage to this effect shall be provided for construction workers at all access points. b) Idling times on all diesel-fueled off-road vehicles over 25 horsepower shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to two minutes and fleet operators must develop a written policy as required by Title 23, Section 2449, of the California Code of Regulations ("California Air Resources Board OffRoad Diesel Regulations"). c) All construction equipment shall be maintained and properly tuned in accordance with the manufacturer's specifications.
 All equipment shall be checked by a certified mechanic and determined to be running in proper condition prior to operation.
-Equipment check documentation should be kept at the construction site and be available for review by the City and the Bay Area Air Quality District as needed. d.
-Portable equipment shall be powered by electricity if available.
-If electricity is not available, propane or natural gas shall be used if feasible.
-Diesel engines shall only be used if electricity is not available and propane or natural gas generators cannot meet the electrical demand. e.
-Low VOC (i.e., ROG) coatings shall be used that comply with BAAQMD Regulation 8, Rule 3: Architectural Coatings. f.
-All equipment to be used on the construction site and shall comply with the requirements of Title 13, Section 2449, of the California Code of Regulations ("California Air Resources Board Off-Road Diesel Regulations") and upon request by the City (and the Air District if specifically requested), the project applicant shall provide written documentation that fleet requirements have been met.
-[Note that additional "enhanced controls" are not applicable to the project as the project size is below applicable emissions screening levels.]
+Equipment check documentation should be kept at the construction site and be available for review by the City and the Bay Area Air Quality District as needed. d) Portable equipment shall be powered by grid electricity if available.
+If electricity is not available, propane or natural gas generators shall be used if feasible.
+Diesel engines shall only be used if grid electricity is not available and propane or natural gas generators cannot meet the electrical demand. e) Low VOC (i.e., ROG) coatings shall be used that comply with BAAQMD Regulation 8, Rule 3: Architectural Coatings. f) All equipment to be used on the construction site shall comply with the requirements of Title 13, Section 2449, of the California Code of Regulations ("California Air Resources Board Off-Road Diesel Regulations") and upon request by the City (and the Air District if specifically requested), the project applicant shall provide written documentation that fleet requirements have been met.
+[Note that additional "enhanced controls" are not applicable to the project as the project size is below applicable emissions screening levels for both construction and operation, the construction activities would not overlap with operational activities, demolition would not